Laparoscopic Gallbladder Surgery for Gallstones

-In 5 to 10 out of 100 laparoscopic gallbladder surgeries in the United States, the surgeon needs to switch to an open surgical method that requires a larger incision.1 Examples of problems that can require open rather than laparoscopic surgery include unexpected inflammation, scar tissue, injury, or bleeding.
+In 5 to 10 out of 100 laparoscopic gallbladder surgeries in the United States, the surgeon needs to switch to an open surgical method that requires a larger incision.1 Examples of problems that can require open rather than laparoscopic surgery include unexpected inflammation, scar tissue, injury, and bleeding.

 What To Expect After Surgery

 You may have gallbladder surgery as an outpatient, or you may stay 1 or 2 days in the hospital.

 Most people can return to their normal activities in 7 to 10 days.
 People who have laparoscopic gallbladder surgery are sore for about a week.
 But in 2 to 3 weeks they have much less discomfort than people who have open surgery.
 No special diets or other precautions are needed after surgery.

 Laparoscopic gallbladder surgery is the best method of treating gallstones that cause symptoms, unless there is a reason that the surgery should not be done.

 Laparoscopic surgery is used most commonly when no factors are present that may complicate the surgery.

 Laparoscopic gallbladder surgery is safe and effective.
 Surgery gets rid of gallstones located in the gallbladder.
 It does not remove stones in the common bile duct.
 Gallstones can form in the common bile duct years after the gallbladder is removed, although this is rare.

 The overall risk of laparoscopic gallbladder surgery is very low.
 The most serious possible complications include: